mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

 - To evenly distribute the items in the hash table.
 - To find a hash function which is easy to compute and achieves the previous 2 goals.

-**Collision resolution** is fundamental, i.e., when we has a key and the resulting slot is already taken, we need to find a new slot.
+**Collision resolution** is fundamental, i.e., when we have a new key and the resulting slot is already taken, we need to find a new slot.
 One approach is **Open addressing**, which consists in finding the next free slot following a strategy:

 - **Linear probing**: move sequentially from occupied slot onwards to find the next free slot.
 If a collision occurs at index `i`, the algorithm checks index `(i + 1) % table_size`.
 However, this leads to *primary clustering*, i.e., a group of contiguous occupied slots is formed, leading to an increased likelihood of collisions and longer search times
 - **Quadratic probing**: Quadratic probing attempts to address the primary clustering problem in linear probing by using a quadratic function to calculate the interval between probes.
 If a collision occurs at index `i`, the algorithm checks index `(i + 1^2) % table_size`, then `(i + 2^2) % table_size`, and so on.